top of page

 Tones and semitones

-Other musical traditions divide the octave into microtones.
-E.g. Arabic music and Turkish music divide the octave into 24 quarter tones and Indian music divide the octave into 22 shrutis.
-Microtonal music often sounds strange to our ears.
+Other traditions use microtones.
+Arabic and Turkish music divide the octave into 24 quarter tones, while Indian use 22 shrutis.
+Microtonal music often sounds unfamiliar to Western ears.

 3. SCALES